 Michael Reynolds of Spinweb newsjacked the announcement of Facebook’s new Messenger App, with a blog post titled: Creeped Out by Facebook's New Messenger App?
 Use the Mobile Web!

-Examples of Newsjacking on Social Media
+Newsjacking on Social Media

-But of course, newsjacking is not limited to blog posts.
+Of course, newsjacking is not limited to blog posts.

 In fact, due to the speed required, most newsjacking occurs on social media and consists of less than 100 words.